 Lend your privilege - be an ally

-Gender, age, race, or even role… When there is one minority in a meeting and there are inappropriate jokes made by someone - lend your privilege to the minority, especially being from the group who joked.
-Speak up against it.
+When there is one marginalized person in a meeting and there are inappropriate jokes made by someone – lend your privilege to the marginalized, especially being from the group who joked.
+Some of us are more privileged than others and by taking the same actions than others we can get better results.
+Read more about the definition of privilege in the first part of this article series Inclusion Matters: [Part 1] Diversity matters.
+Speak up against the jokes like that.
 Because sometimes, however sad this sounds, people may not hear the victim’s voice, especially when there are biases like groupthink involved, or, games of power.
 We need to lend our privilege to create a more accepting environment where people are not being laughed at, where people feel safe and happy being themselves.
-Jokes should not push people down, it’s not a joke if it does - it’s a mean comment.
-Even if it does not touch us - we should help others learn that it’s not acceptable.
+Jokes should not push people down, it’s not a joke if it does – it’s a mean comment.
+Even if it does not touch us – we should help others learn that it’s not acceptable.

-Often a minority speaking up against a joke may cause them being laughed at even more - labelled as sensitive, touchy, or just “hurt”.
+Often a marginalized person speaking up against a joke may cause them to be laughed at even more – labeled as sensitive, touchy, or just “hurt”.
 Another person telling that this was not okay can make a big impact.
 Be an ally.

 Also, we should support others being from the same group as well.
 If someone is getting excluded, but you are included - use your privilege to make a change.
 In tech I often see that some non-male colleagues learn to fight for themselves, but do not support other non-males.
 There is an old quote by H. L. Mencken saying that “On one issue, at least, men and women agree: they both distrust women.”